What Is It?

-Minimum Age to Volunteer: In general, volunteers must be 18 to participate in hands-on activities with the children.
-Volunteers of all ages may collect items.
+In general, volunteers must be 18 to participate in hands-on activities with the children, but volunteers of all ages may collect items.
 The agency may also consider one-time group projects with volunteers under 18.

 COLLECT BASIC NEEDS ITEMS

 A current list is on the charity’s website, but needed items usually include: